How to Get Water Off Your Pool Cover

 Something went wrong.
 Please check your entries and try again.

 Removing all the excess water might seem like a cumbersome chore, especially when you’re de-winterizing your household for the summer, but it’s not as difficult as it may seem!
-If possible, I recommend using a pool cover pump because it does most of the work for you.
+I recommend using a pool cover pump if possible because it does most of the work for you.

 Scroll to Top